venam/blog/_posts/2016-07-21-hypocrite.markdown

 You keep feeling urged and discontent;
-Urge to close that chapter - a simple and plausible solution.
+Urged to close that chapter - a simple and plausible solution.
-Discontentment about yourself giving up - for being an hypocrite.
+Discontent about yourself giving up - for being an hypocrite.

 Satisfaction isn't something achievable, this idea is anchored in your mind.